NCI-NAACCR-Zone-Design/Louisiana/README.md

   * to validate the fields,
   * to write the CSV's header row,
   * and to write out the data rows.
+* The data-prep script at `datascripts/make_downloadables.py` will be used to re-create new downloadable CSVs and ZIPs, and you probably need to make some changes:
+  * Edit `aggregateDemographicData()` to reflect your demographic fields, as well as any data formatting, handling of no-data values, or other formatting.
+  * Edit `csvHeaderRow()` to put the massaged/formatted field into the final output CSV.
+  * Optional: Edit the `inputs/readme.txt` file which describes the fields.
 * Optional: Edit `DEMOGRAPHIC_TABLES` to display the demographic field in the tables below the map.
   * Formatting of the values is controlled by the `format` option.
 See formatFieldValue() for a list of supported format types.
 * Optional: Edit `CHOROPLETH_OPTIONS` to offer the demographic field as a choropleth map option.